 There are literatures of varying size on the effects of transfer programs on savings and asset accumulation, education and human capital formation, fertility and marriage, and other outcomes.
-However, our interest is not on whether transfer programs have effects on these outcomes per se, but whether they translate into effects on earnings and other forms of income, which is all that our poverty-impact estimates are determined by.
-In principle, in fact, a study of work effort which was based on an ideal experiment comparing earnings of the entire population in the presence and the absence of the program would capture all effects on earnings which work indirectly through savings, human capital accumulation, and family structure outcomes.
-However, the studies of work effort reviewed above often condition on assets, education and work experience, and family structure, which means that the indirect effects may not be captured.
+Our interest, however, is not on whether transfer programs have effects on these outcomes per se, but whether they translate into effects on earnings and other forms of income, which is all that our poverty-impact estimates are determined by.
+In principle, a study of work effort which was based on an ideal experiment comparing earnings of the entire population in the presence and the absence of the program would capture all effects on earnings which work indirectly through savings, human capital accumulation, and family structure.
+The studies of work effort reviewed above, however, often condition on assets, education and work experience, and family structure, which means that the indirect effects may not be captured.
 In addition, some of the other outcomes may affect private unearned income, which the work effort studies will not capture by definition.
-Nevertheless, it is likely that the work-effort studies are already capturing at least some of the effects working through other outcomes.
+Nevertheless, it is likely that the work-effort studies are already capturing at least some of the effects that arise through other outcomes.

-Regarding savings and asset accumulation, Hubbard et al. (1995) posited that the asset limits in means-tested transfer programs reduces savings but Hurst and Ziliak (2006), Engelhardt et al. (2008), and the Medicaid studies reviewed by Gruber (2003) provide mixed empirical evidence on the magnitude of the effect.
-There has been little work on asset accumulation effects for other means-tested transfer programs.
+Regarding savings and asset accumulation, Hubbard et al. (1995) posited that the asset limits in means-tested transfer programs reduce savings but Hurst and Ziliak (2006), Engelhardt et al. (2008), and the Medicaid studies reviewed by Gruber (2003) provide mixed empirical evidence on the magnitude of the effect.25 There has been little work on asset accumulation effects for other means-tested transfer programs.
 There has been an enormous number of studies of the effect of OASI on savings (Feldstein and Liebman, 2002) but, again, with little consensus on the magnitude of the effect.
 There has been much less work on the savings effects of other social insurance programs.
 This literature, therefore, is far from providing sufficiently reliable estimates for us to simulate the effects of the programs on the counterfactual incomes of current program recipients arising from a savings channel.

 The literature on the effects of transfer programs on human capital accumulation is quite small.
-In theory, means-tested transfer programs lower the return to human capital investment because they tax both current and future earnings (at least while on the program), as is required to phase out benefits; the subsidy region of the EITC does the opposite.
-On the other hand, the taxation of earnings also lowers the opportunity cost of taking time away from work to invest in human capital and, in addition, benefits may reduce the barriers to investment posed by liquidity constraints.
-Evidence from the negative income tax experiments suggested that such unconditional, open-ended transfers increased school enrollment of youth as well as short-run scholastic outcomes (Hanushek, 1987).
-But the single study of the effect of AFDC participation on wage rates found it to have negative effects (Moffitt and Rangarajan, 1989).21 In a study of the EITC, Heckman et al. (2003) found that the EITC lowered wage rates.
+In theory, means-tested transfer programs lower the return to human capital investment because they tax both current and future earnings (at least while in the program) to the extent recipients are in a phase out region of a program.
+The subsidy region of the EITC has the opposite incentives.
+At the same time, the taxation of earnings also lowers the opportunity cost of taking time away from work to invest in human capital and, in addition, benefits may reduce the barriers to investment posed by liquidity constraints.
+Evidence from the negative income tax experiments suggested that unconditional, open-ended transfers increased school enrollment of youth as well as short-run scholastic outcomes (Hanushek, 1987).
+But the single study of the effect of AFDC participation on wage rates found it to have negative effects (Moffitt and Rangarajan, 1989).26 In a study of the EITC, Heckman et al. (2003) found that the EITC lowered wage rates.
 Once again, however, this literature is too sparse and imprecise to allow us to form reasonable estimates of the effects of transfer programs on education and wage rates, much less to translate them into effects on pre-transfer income.